 Mars Hill Church Pastor Mark Driscoll had some harsh words about "most Christians" when it comes to their ability to evangelize.
-He expressed his sentiments during a video promoting an upcoming conference, where he explained why he invited evangelist Greg Laurie to speak.

 "Here's why.
 Most churches stink at evangelism.
 Most ministries stink at evangelism.
 Most Christians stink at evangelism.
 You'll notice the consistent variable of 'stinking,'" Driscoll said during a short video promoting the Resurgence Conference (R12) to be held at Mariners Church in Irvine, Calif., on Oct.
 9-10.